sensu/sensu-docs/content/sensu-go/5.17/reference/secrets.md

 Unencrypted connections must not transmit privileged information.
 For agent-side resources, enable TLS/mTLS.

-Secrets are only exposed to Sensu services like environment variables and are automatically redacted from all logs, the API, and the Sensu dashboard.
+Sensu only exposes secrets to Sensu services like environment variables and automatically redacts secrets from all logs, the API, and the dashboard.

 ## Secret specification